bitrise-io/devcenter/_articles/en/tips-and-tricks/android-tips-and-tricks.md

 There are several options to adjust the heap size for the Java Virtual Machine (JVM).
 One option is adding Environment Variables (Env Vars) to your workflow where you specify the `-Xms` and `-Xmx` parameters.
 These determine heap size: the `-Xms` parameter sets the initial Java heap size and the `-Xmx` parameter sets the maximum Java heap size.

 You can use the `GRADLE_OPTS` and `JAVA_OPTS` Env Vars to control JVM parameters by setting them in the **Env Vars** tab.
-This way the parameters will be applied to every Gradle and Android step in every workflow (unless you override them).
+This way the parameters will be applied to every Gradle and Android Step in every Workflow (unless you override them).

 * `GRADLE_OPTS`: `-Dorg.gradle.jvmargs="-Xmx2048m -XX:+HeapDumpOnOutOfMemoryError"`
 * `JAVA_OPTS`: `-Xms512m -Xmx2048m`